fredjens/itchapage/README.md

 # :mouse: Itch a page

-Itch a page is a simple API To scrape title, intro and image from an webpage.
+Itch a page is a simple API To scrape title, intro and image from an webpage using Open Graph.

 [http://itchapage.herokuapp.com/?url=your_url](http://simple-scrape.herokuapp.com/?url=your_url)